12 Tricks Scammers Use to Con You in Work At Home Scams

 Last week I got an email asking about a mailing program.
-She said she’d sent her money but hadn’t heard anything and could I help.
-I asked for more details and she said she’d sent money to Preston Lord Enterprises, which she knew was in New Jersey, but couldn’t find a number to call.
+She said she’d sent her money, but hadn’t heard anything and could I help.
+I asked for more details and she said told me the name of the company, which she knew was in New Jersey, but couldn’t find a number to call.
 I hated having to write back and tell her she’d probably never see her money or the “mailing” package she’d ordered.

 The week before that, I helped stop another person from depositing a fake check in a mystery shopping scam (note mystery shopping can be legit, but this one wasn’t).
 For everyone who contacts me, there are many others, I’m sure, who don’t and end up losing money and their dreams of working from home.

 I have written about scams quite a bit before and I recommend you check out the Scam Alert page for details on evaluating work at home jobs to avoid scams and common scams to avoid.

 While there are things you can do if you’ve been scammed, too often, you won’t get your money back.
 So in this post, I wanted to cover some of the tricks scammers use to lure you in so you can avoid being conned.